[Note: this is the second part in a series; for Part 1 click here]

 Big Sur, especially the more easily accessible regions like this preserve, at this time of year is not really a place for solitude—especially on the weekend.
 Still, I am glad to be here.
 Like water in a dry land, nature feeds the soul.

-Indeed, nature is the soul … the soul of the world.
+Indeed, nature is the soul … the Soul of the World.

-Settling in, I sit listening to the melody and distinct voices of the water—high notes, low notes—along with a scattering of birdsong in the green canopy overhead.
+Settling in, I am listening to the melody and distinct voices of the water—high notes, low notes—along with a scattering of birdsong in the green canopy overhead.
 Flying insects catch the filtered light, transformed into floating specks of gold that hover and dart.
-My eye is drawn to the shifting reflection of dappled sunlight on the water—patterns shifting, impermanent, timeless.
+My eye is drawn to the shifting reflection of dappled sunlight on the water—patterns dancing, impermanent, timeless.
 A pesky fly seems infatuated with my left earlobe, and repeatedly I shoo his noisy presence away.

 A good moment to savor, this.

 It is the cusp of a new season and already the light is changing, diluted from summer’s bold intensity; the temperature, while still warm, is also subtly decreasing.
 The autumn equinox is upon us and something unnameable flavors the air, almost like a whisper that causes me to shiver and smile with anticipation.
+A soft enchantment, it seems.

 In the sky above the trees, the repeated shrill cry of a hawk pierces the canyon’s quiet song, touching my soul.